rgreminger/tilburg-science-hub/docs/workflow/automation.md

 ### Running `make`

 You can run the workflow by typing `make` in the directory where the `makefile` is located.

 If you type `make -n`, the code will not be executed, but you only are shown a set commands `make` *would* execute if it was run (so you can check what files need to be re-built).

+The parameter `-o filename1 filename2` allows you to consider some of your files (here, `filename1` and `filename2`) to be "infinitely old", i.e., to NOT remake those even though their content has updated.
+You can use this functionality if you have hand-prepped some of your data, and wish to continue the workflow from there onwards.
+Of course, this should only be used for prototyping your code.
+When you're done with your edits (e.g., at the end of the day), make sure to wipe all of your temporary and output files, and re-run `make` to see whether everything works (and reproduces).

 ## Some examples of when `make` becomes useful